waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### End-User Requirements

 The user of my website will be a 18 year old who wants to track his workouts so he can see his progress over time.
-The user wants a way to see lists of the weight and reps he has done on one exercise, they could do this via mobile phone or computer their it skills are average so i will want the site to be intuitive to use but still styles in an appealing way that relates to the gym.
+The user wants a way to see lists of the weight and reps he does on one exercise, they could do this via mobile phone or computer.
+Their IT skills are average so i will want the site to be intuitive to use but still styles in an appealing way that relates to the gym.

 ### Proposed Solution